orange-lang/orange-docs/flow.md

 	var a = if (5 > 10): 0
 	        else: 1

 If a block is used as a value, all of yield statements must have the same data type.
 Note, however, that implicit yield statements are unchecked unless the block's value is being used.

+Aside from if and switch blocks, yield can be explicitly defined in just a regular nested block.

+	var a = {
+		var aNumber = 0
+		// do some things to aNumber
+		yield aNumber
+	}